 Linda developed her early interest in photography while serving as editor and photographer for her high school and college newspapers in the 70’s.
 Later she majored in photojournalism at the University of Maryland, but then switched her study concentration to psychology when she attended Washington College in Chestertown.

-Linda was selected in both 2009 and 2010 as one of the few, among hundreds of photographers awarded recognition for her photography in the 2009 Maryland Magazine Photo Contest sponsored by the Maryland Department of Natural Resources (DNR).
+Linda was selected in both 2009 and 2010 as one of the few, among hundreds of photographers entered, to be awarded recognition for her photography in the 2009 Maryland Magazine Photo Contest sponsored by the Maryland Department of Natural Resources (DNR).
 Linda was also selected as one of the 2010 and 2011 finalists in the Adkins Arboretum Annual Art Show.
 In the October/November 2010 issue of Lava Magazine (The Ironman Triathlon), one of Linda's Choptank River photos was used in a full-page Eagle Man ad.
 Then - On January 3, 2011, Linda's photo titled "Ahead of the Pack" was selected as the photo of the day on Smithsonian Magazine's website.
-Linda was selected as an exhibitor for the prestigious Waterfowl Festival of Easton, Maryland in November 2011 and was invited to exhibit at the Ward Museum's April 2013 carving show at the Ocean City Convention Center, but she was already scheduled at another venue and could not accept the invitation.
+Linda was selected as an exhibitor for the prestigious Waterfowl Festival of Easton, Maryland in November 2011.
 In September 2012 Linda was honored to learn that her photo titled "Foot Warmer" was chosen for the cover of the Tidewater Times magazine.
 In February of 2014, Linda participated in the Dorchester Center for the Arts Members' Art Show and her single entry titled "Shutter Release" earned the People's Choice award.
 In the same month, Linda learned that the National Wildlife Federation chose one of her osprey photos titled "If Looks Could Kill" as a featured image in their blog about Sea Hawks, corresponding to the Superbowl and the Seattle Seahawks team.

 Linda has completed five photo art books since 2010.
 "Riding Waves and Herding Cats" is a collection of 35 years of photos Linda took of her sister's immediate family.
 "The Content Canines" is a photo story book featuring four golden retrievers living near Centreville, MD.
 "Ode to Ed" is a 200 page book honoring the amazing life of Linda's father, an accomplished bluegrass musician, who passed away from leukemia in September of 2011.
-Her father served three tours in Viet Nam and was exposed repeatedly to Agent Orange.
-He suffered with illness related to the exposure for the last 17 years of his life, but did not allow his condition to limit his powerful zest for life.
 "It's a Nice Day for a White Wedding" features 200 pages of photos from her niece, Lindsay's wedding in August 2012 and "Mika Got Married" features 200 pages of photos from another niece's wedding in October of 2012.
 Linda is working on several new books including a collection of photo essays called "Mill Pond Moments," a photo log of her month-long stay in County Clare, Ireland, and a portrait project featuring 100 humble Eastern Shore citizens over the age of 70 titled "Honoring Our Elders."